pratik-bongale/todolist-no-db/README.md

-# TODO List App - No database
+# To-do List App - No database
 Create a to-do list for your home and work.

 ## Getting Started